Comparisons

 Software Experience

-Downsides: The $6/month subscription is required to unlock most meaningful features after the first 6 months.
-Without membership, you get basic readings without scoring, guidance, or trend analysis.
-For a $299-499 hardware purchase, this paywall is a justified complaint.
+Downsides: The $5.99/month subscription is required to unlock most meaningful features beyond a short trial.
+Without membership, you get three bare daily scores without staging, guidance, or trend analysis.
+For a $349-499 hardware purchase, this paywall is a justified complaint — we break down exactly what it gates in our Oura membership guide.

 Head-to-Head by Use Case